-If you're wanting to experiment with some ancient grains, these Einkorn Snickerdoodles won't disappoint even your toughest critic.
-These buttery, chewy and soft Einkorn Snickerdoodles are going to be a family favorite in no time.
+If you want to experiment with ancient grains, these Einkorn Snickerdoodles won’t disappoint even your toughest critic.
+These delightfully chewy, buttery, and soft einkorn snickerdoodles will soon be a family favorite.

 Whether you're looking to make a switch to a healthier grain, have gluten sensitivities, or just love to try new food products, this all-purpose einkorn flour is great for you.